 - Presented in association with PRS for Music

 The highs and lows of taking a band out on the road.
 Expect a full and frank account (including costings) from a cross section of industry experts ranging from tour managers to agents, promoters to festivals.

-Guests include Andy Inglis (5000 Artist Management; Tour Management) Timm Cleasby (formerly tour manager for Arctic Monkeys, now production manager for Tramlines Festival), Tilde Bruynooghe (Electric Canyon Management) and a Musicians’ Union representative.
+Guests include Andy Inglis (5000 Artist Management; Tour Management) Timm Cleasby (formerly tour manager for Arctic Monkeys, now production manager for Tramlines Festival), Penny Blackham (Secret Name Management) and Matt Wanstall (Musicians’ Union).

 VIRTUAL REALITY: STORYTELLING SURROUNDED BY SOUND

 Virtual reality has made massive inroads into the worlds of film and music and is redefining storytelling – but how does surround sound keep pace to create a truly immersive experience?

 Including Steven Hancock (MelodyVR), Marco Perry (Immersive Audio), Andrew Melchior (Third Space Agency) & David Bailey (Creative Director of User Experience & Design at the BBC).